 This section provides desktop information regarding the local project related SQR(s) with regards to the PES including the Ecological Importance, Ecological Sensitivity and anthropogenic impacts within the SQR.
-The desktop PES information was obtained from DWS (2014) for the three SQRs associated with the project area and the relevant information is presented in Table 4-4.
+The desktop PES information was obtained from DWS (2014) for the two SQRs associated with the project area and the relevant information is presented in Table 4-4.

-The desktop PES of the Brak SQR D62D-5391 is moderately modified (class C), and that of the two Brak tributaries SQR D62D-5332 and D62D-5486 is largely natural (class B) respectively.
+The desktop PES of the Brak SQR D62D-5391 is moderately modified (class C), and that of the Brak tributary SQR D62D-5332 is largely natural (class B).
 The ecological importance and sensitivity of the two river reaches are rated as moderate and low, respectively.
 The factors influencing the current desktop PES status for the Brak SQR D62D-5391 includes: Livestock, roads network and crossings infrastructure, and instream weirs.
-The factors influencing the current PES status for the two Brak tributaries SQR D62D-5332 and D62D-5486 includes: Livestock, roads network and crossings infrastructure, cultivation and instream weirs.
+The factors influencing the current PES status for the Brak tributary SQR D62D-5332 includes: Livestock, roads network and crossings infrastructure, cultivation and instream weirs.

 The two major aspects determining the status of the SQRs are water quality and habitat conditions.
-The physico-chemical (water quality) modifications within the three SQRs have been rated as small with low volumes of return water (effluent) input expected from the agricultural and urban activities (altered land use) present in the catchment areas.
-Modifications to instream/riparian/wetland habitat continuity, and flow modification were rated to range from small to large within the three SQRs.
-Additionally, the habitat diversity classes of the SQRs were rated as very low with a low diversity of fish (Enteromius oraniensis - Orange River Chubbyhead Barb and Labeo umbratus - Moggel) and macroinvertebrate species expected within these systems.
+The physico-chemical (water quality) modifications within the two SQRs have been rated as small with low volumes of return water (effluent) input expected from the agricultural and urban activities (altered land use) present in the catchment areas.
+Modifications to instream/riparian/wetland habitat continuity, and flow modification were rated to range from small to large within the two SQRs.
+Additionally, the habitat diversity classes of the SQRs were rated as very low with a low diversity of fish (Enteromius oraniensis - Orange River Chubbyhead barb and Labeo umbratus - Moggel) and macroinvertebrate species expected within these systems.
 Despite this these taxa maintain a moderate sensitivity to altered flows and water quality, highlighting the need for the project to limit impacts to these aspects.